AdarshNaidu/weather-forecast-chrome-extension/README.md

 * Give some time to load if connection is slow

 ## Instructions
-Download the **weather-forecast-chrome-popup-extension** folder and run it in browser
+Download this repository and load **weather-forecast-chrome-popup-extension** folder as unpacked extension

 ## Improvements
 * Icons depending on the weather type can be showed